ActiveLogin/ActiveLogin.Authentication/docs/getting-started-bankid.md

 ## Dependencies

-The BankID packages has UI that uses classes from [Bootsrap 4](https://getbootstrap.com/), please make sure these styles are available on the page for the expected UI.
+The BankID packages has UI that uses classes from [Bootstrap 4](https://getbootstrap.com/), please make sure these styles are available on the page for the expected UI.

 ## Preparation